themichaelyang/tautology.town/_posts/2025/2025-12-14-ip-address-routing.md

 - `192.168.226.131`: Not found anywhere, 192.168.0.0/16 is a private address space.
 - `23.192.228.84`: Overlapping Prefixes Detected, both under [AS20940](https://bgp.tools/prefix-selector?ip=23.192.228.84) (Akamai).

 For the unannounced ASNs, I assume these are part of the private network of DigitalOcean as the request finds its way out of the VPS network.
-I assume the private address spaces are related to that, and that Akamai and DigitalOcean are connected somewhere in an [Internet Exchange Point (IXP)](https://en.wikipedia.org/wiki/Internet_exchange_point) with physical links corresponding to the two private IP addresses.
+I assume the private address spaces are related to that, and that Akamai and DigitalOcean are connected somewhere in an [Internet Exchange Point (IXP)](https://en.wikipedia.org/wiki/Internet_exchange_point) with some internal infrastucture corresponding to the two private IP addresses.

 To learn more, you might like [this post](https://jvns.ca/blog/2021/10/05/tools-to-look-at-bgp-routes/) from Julia Evans.